YuukanOO/uniformcss.com/docs/customization/sass-configuration.md

 );
 ```

-### Utilities Settings
+### Utility Settings

-Utilities settings specifies the individual setting of each property.
+Utility settings specifies the individual setting of each property.

 ```scss
 @use "uniform" as * with (